Search

 INT .gauge(STRING key, INT value, DURATION ttl = 0, BOOL varnishstat = 0, STRING comment = "")

-Create a key and set its value, or overwrite if key exists.
+This creates a key and sets its value, or overwrites if the key exists.

-If varnishstat is true, the value of this counter will be logged in varnishstat in the format of KVSTORE.object_name.vcl_name.key.
+If varnishstat is true, the value of this counter will be logged in varnishstat using the pattern KVSTORE.object_name.vcl_name.key for the field name.

 Arguments: